wolfmanjm/svd2db-v2/README.md

 	    -p, --peripheral PERIPHERAL      search for this peripheral -r, --register REGISTER          search for this register

-If the `--database` is not specified it will look in the curernt directory and search up until it finds a `default-svd.db` to use.
+If the `--database` is not specified it will look in the current directory and search up until it finds a `default-svd.db` to use.

 In the sublime-text-plugins directory is a plugin `svd_query.py` for sublimetext 4 which will lookup peripherals and registers from the SVD database and insert code friendly .equ into your assembler source code for the register and its bit fields.

+(A plugin for the original svd2db database schema is in sublime-text-plugins/old_svd_query.py)